LinaSerry/VoiceChatBot/README.md

 ![alt text](https://icbclogo.blob.core.windows.net/icbc/channels.PNG)

 5) Go back to the resource group where the bot was created and click on the app Service plan.
-In the overview section there will be a url , click on that url to navigate to your bot and append ?=<SECRET COPIED IN STEP 4> to the url

-for example if your URL is https://icbcbot-8b00.azurewebsites.net you would navigate to https://icbcbot-8b00.azurewebsites.net?=<SECRET>
+In the overview section there will be a url , click on that url to navigate to your bot and append ?=SECRET COPIED IN STEP 4 to the url,  for example if your URL is https://icbcbot-8b00.azurewebsites.net you would navigate to https://icbcbot-8b00.azurewebsites.net?=SECRET
 6) your bot is now ready for testing

 STRETCH GOAL PART 3: INTEGRATING LUIS